Chukwuemeka-Peter-Eze/aws-ec2-spring-boot-deployment/README.md

 * Executed the Spring Boot application remotely
 * Verified application via browser
 * Exposed application through port `7071`
-* Created a dedicated Linux user with sudo privileges
+* Created a dedicated Linux user with sudo privileges.

 The result is a complete, manually executed cloud deployment workflow from **local application build to remotely accessible application**.